Trump dance: Cultural significance

 The Trump dance is widely regarded as an example of the intersection of sports and political culture, although athletes often characterize its use as non-political.
 Supporters of the dance argue it reflects Trump's broader cultural influence, while detractors view it as a polarizing gesture.

 In the week prior to the 2024 U.S. presidential election, "Y.M.C.A.", to which the Trump dance is frequently performed, appeared in the Billboard Hot Dance/Electronic chart for the first time in 47 years, rising to the number four spot shortly after the election and, according to songwriter Victor Willis, grossing "several million dollars" since Trump's adoption of the tune.
 Karen Willis, the manager of the Village People, attributed the song's sudden resurgence to Trump's use of it during his performances of the Trump dance.

 In a November 2024 New York Times column by Maureen Dowd, Dowd said she was going to solicit "younger members of the family" to teach her the dance.
-The same month, President of Argentina Javier Milei performed the Trump dance during a gala at Mar-a-Lago.
-Video of Milei performing the dance "rippled across social media", according to The Daily Beast.
+The same month, Javier Milei, the president of Argentina and a political ally of Trump, performed the Trump dance during a gala at Mar-a-Lago.
+Videos of Milei performing the dance "rippled across social media", according to The Daily Beast.